 Step-by-step guide to scraping TikTok

-5. Back to your Console.
+3. Back to your Console.
 This is a workspace for TikTok Scraper and other actors.
-You can always come back and explore them later.
+Now click on the Start your free trial button and confirm your action.

-7. Think of your search query.
+4. You can now fill in input fields, such as keywords to scrape for.
 Let’s scrape a hashtag first.
 For example, you want TikTok Scraper to get the top 36 results for the hashtag #squidgame.
 Just enter the keyword in the search field.
-Then enter the number 36 in the Max results per page field
+Then enter the number 36 in the Max results per page field.

-8. Alternatively, you can also scrape not just hashtags, but TikTok videos uploaded by a specific user.
+Alternatively, you can also scrape not just hashtags, but TikTok videos uploaded by a specific user.
 Think of a user profile page you want to scrape; let’s say you want to scrape Gordon Ramsay’s TikToks.
 There are two ways to do that, both very simple: by filling out the scraper’s input field or adding a TikTok URL.
-For the input field, you just type the username (gordontamsayofficial in our case) into the corresponding field and then hit the Run button.
+For the input field, you just type the username (gordontamsayofficial in our case) into the corresponding field.

 Now that you know how to scrape the whole TikTok website length and breadth, you can find out more about how to use the data you collect.